shijiaw/annealingExperiment/README.md

 # annealingExperiment
 Cedar files and experiment results

-The nextflow files with experiments setup, experiment results and the R code to generate figures are included.
+Each folder provides the nextflow files with experiment setups, the experiment results and the R code to generate figures in our manuscripts.